Budget Management vs Financial Planning for Nonprofits

 Conclusion

 In summary, sound finances require budget management and financial planning.
-Although a budget aids in day-to-day financial management, financial planning offers a more comprehensive viewpoint and aids in long-term planning.
+While a budget aids in day-to-day financial management, financial planning offers a more comprehensive viewpoint and aids in long-term planning.
 Hence, you can develop a successful long- and short-term financial strategy by understanding the distinctions between financial planning and budgeting.

 If you enjoyed this article, and have any comments/questions, please let us know below!